Hi!

 A note from Ash (the founder)

-This is text from a talk that Ash gave for the Cherry Bombe Future of Food is You Seattle tour (2023).
+(Adapted from a talk that Ash gave for the Cherry Bombe Future of Food is You Seattle tour -2023.)

 Hi!
-I’m Ash, I use she/her pronouns and I run Ojaswe a regenerative food business, on a mission to make delicious, nourishing & culturally relevant food accessible on a rapidly warming planet.
+I’m Ash, I use she/her pronouns and I run Ojaswe a regenerative food business, on a mission to make delicious, nourishing & culturally relevant food accessible on this rapidly warming planet.

-We launched our first line of products one year ago: we have two savory pancake mixes, made with chickpeas & South Asian spices.
+We launched our first line of products one year ago, in 2023: we have two savory pancake mixes, made with chickpeas & South Asian spices.

-In 2021, I left my full time job launching brands for Big Food Companies, to go work on a regenerative farm in the San Juans.
+In 2021, I left my full time job launching brands for Big Food Companies, to go work on a regenerative farm in the San Juan Islands.
 That experience was incredible and transformative in so many ways.
-For starters, it taught me that I have no desire to be a farmer.
+(For starters, it taught me that I have no desire to be a farmer!)
 It also taught me that our food system is not set up for success in the face of climate change.

-After learning about our current food system, I started to change the way I fed myself and my family: changing the composition of our plates, choosing local fruits & veggies as far as possible and shopping local, in co-ops etc.
+After learning about the negative impacts of our current food system, I started to change the way I fed myself and my family: changing the composition of our plates, choosing local fruits & veggies as far as possible and shopping local, in co-ops etc. And it became clear to me that there was work to be done.

 I was born in India, a notoriously food driven culture.
-I’ve spent half my life here in the US - mainly in the South - with its strong and unique identities.
-And Being queer means I have had to find my community in non-traditional ways.
-All this also means I learned to cook in a whole variety of kitchens and my food is a little Arkansan, a little Texan and a little South Asian.
+I’ve spent half my life here in the US - mainly in the South - with its own strong and unique culinary identities.
+And being queer has meant that I had to find my community in non-traditional ways.
+All this also means I learned to cook in a whole variety of kitchens.
+My food is a little Arkansan, a little Texan, a little South Asian and now... maybe even a little Pacific Northwestern.

 As I was changing the way I fed myself, it became harder and harder to find the ingredients I use in my food - be it South Asian or Texan while also being environmentally friendly.
 Choosing culturally relevant food like legumes, rice, or opting for a good TexMex meal felt like a tradeoff between honoring my roots and wanting to care for our planet.

-I’m not alone in this…. as the world continues to globalize, there are more folks people whose food is a hybrid of different places and cultures.
+In talking to friends, family, customers and collaborators in the last couple of years, I've realized that I’m not alone in this.
+As the world continues to globalize, there are more folks people whose food is a hybrid of different places and cultures.
 And more and more diaspora around the world are seeking culturally relevant food - which doesn’t cleanly fall into boxes.

 So I started Ojaswe to answer one complex question: In the face of climate change, how do we make and responsibly enjoy culturally relevant food in a globalized world?